pivotal/blog/content/post/docker-gpdb.md

 # Update
 git fetch --all
 git checkout zaksoup/master
-git rebase origin/master
+git pull -rebase origin/master
 ```

 ### Step 2: Create your virtual environment
-In order to create a Docker container, inside of which we will run an instance of the database, we must first create a virtual space where our container will exist.
+In order to create a Docker container, inside of which we will run an instance of the database, we need to create a virtual space where our container will exist.
 We will do so through VirtualBox.
 In this step, make sure not to over-allocate resources.

 ```
 # Create virtual machine